schnerd/sharedstreets-python/README.md

 ### Convert events tiles to geojson file

 If you just ran the [SharedStreets matcher](https://github.com/sharedstreets/sharedstreets-matcher), chances are you ended up with tiles containing `SharedStreetsWeeklyBinnedLinearReferences`.
-You can use `events-to-geojson.py` to convert this to a geojson file, suitable for visualization in kepler.
+You can use `events-to-geojson.py` to convert the output `.events.pbf` tiles to a geojson file, suitable for visualization in kepler.

 ```
 python events-to-geojson.py [input_path] [output_file]